kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 From above, we have an example where the final synthesizer is collected and saved.
 This step is used in the example  below, exporting the resulting synthetic data generator to cloud.

-## Using synthetic data generators, to enable multiple environments without data transfer
+## Using Synthetic Data Generators to Enable Multiple Environments without Data Transfer

 *Below is a usecase where we need to make use of both on-premise and cloud, without moving data to cloud.*